cl2493/cs377/README.md

-# cs377 - QuoteMaker Android App
+# cs377 - QuoteGenerator Android App

 ## 📱 Overview

-**QuoteMaker** is a simple and elegant Android app that delivers motivational and inspirational quotes at the tap of a button.
+**QuoteGenerator** is a simple and elegant Android app that delivers motivational and inspirational quotes at the tap of a button.
 It integrates with the **[ZenQuotes API](https://zenquotes.io/)** to fetch real-time quotes and allows users to save their favorites locally.

 The app is built using **Kotlin**, follows the **MVVM architecture**, and uses **Retrofit** for API communication and **Room** for local data persistence.